for overall satisfaction with Psychology

 Learning Resource Centre

-During the third year of the course you will have the opportunity to participate in a work-based placement in an educational setting.
+During the third year of the course, you will have the opportunity to participate in a work-based placement in an educational setting, which provides you with an opportunity to work with children and young people in a professional setting.

 Explore the opportunity to study part of your course abroad